• Home

 Embedded finance redefines the boundaries of traditional banking by integrating financial services into diverse non-financial apps and platforms.
 Some typical instances of this trend encompass in-app financial transactions, person-to-person lending arrangements, and the realm of micro-insurance.

 This trend allows individuals to access financial services seamlessly within their daily routines.
 For example, while shopping online, consumers can apply for point-of-sale loans or access personalized savings and investment options directly from e-commerce platforms.
-Ride-sharing apps offer insurance coverage options tailored to individual trips, and even social media platforms introduce in-app banking and payment services.

 In general, embedded finance partnerships become commonplace.
 Embedded finance is a big trend for the B2B (business-to-business) transaction model.
 Fintech firms collaborate with non-financial entities, including retailers, tech companies, and even healthcare providers.
 These partnerships enable the establishment of innovative financial services and products that cater to users' specific needs.